 In this five-lesson teaching pack, students discover how gender and identity are embedded in nuclear issues, by learning from different geographical and historical examples.

-These lessons have been designed to help teachers combine social justice, peace and their subject curriculum in the classroom.
 At a time when feminism, anti-racism and identity politics are pressing issues for young people, and with the world seeming more divided and dangerous, Critical Mass uses nuclear weapons examples to encourage students to consider these complex issues together.
 It is needed now more than ever.

 If you would like a physical copy of Critical Mass to be posted to your school, click here.